CarTrawler

 Outcome

 The redesigned booking experience delivered measurable improvements across the user journey.
-By streamlining decision-making and presenting key information more clearly, the new flow led to a 6% increase in conversion rates—a significant uplift at CarTrawler’s scale.
+By streamlining decision-making and presenting key information more clearly, the new flow led to a 4% increase in conversion rates in the first month—a significant uplift at CarTrawler’s scale.
 Enhanced accessibility and content clarity reduced user friction across devices, while the user-centered approach ensured both customer needs and business goals were met.
 The final design became a scalable, performance-driven foundation for future product development.